GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Methodology

-\paragraph{Why Use Integrated Gradients?} We choose Integrated Gradients over vanilla (first-order) gradients due to its theoretical and practical advantages.
+\myparagraph{Why Use Integrated Gradients?} We choose Integrated Gradients over vanilla (first-order) gradients due to its theoretical and practical advantages.
 First, vanilla gradients are known to suffer from saturation: when a model is confident in an output, the gradient magnitude can diminish, even if the input token is critical to the decision~\citep{ref:smilkov2017smoothgrad, ref:mukund2017axiomatic}.
 IG mitigates this by accumulating gradients along a path from a baseline to the actual input, yielding more robust and faithful attributions.
 Second, IG satisfies desirable axiomatic properties such as \textit{sensitivity} and \textit{implementation invariance}~\citep{ref:mukund2017axiomatic}, which vanilla gradients lack.
-These properties ensure that attributions change meaningfully with the input and are consistent across functionally equivalent models.
 As a result, IG provides more stable, interpretable, and reliable token importance scores, especially in high-dimensional, non-linear models like LLMs and VLMs.
-While developing a new attribution method is not the focus of our work, we include technical details in~\cref{sec:app-gradient} and a comparison in~\cref{sec:ablation} to empirically validate the effectiveness of IG over other gradient-based attribution methods for steering.
+While developing a new attribution method is not the focus of our work, we include technical details in~\cref{sec:app-gradient} and a comparison in~\cref{sec:ablation} to empirically validate the effectiveness of IG over other attribution methods.

+Compared to perturbation-based attribution methods such as SHAP~\citep{ref:lundberg2017unified}, IG is more efficient in our setting: perturbation methods require sampling many perturbations, leading to a significant number of forward passes, which is computationally expensive for high-dimensional inputs~\citep{ref:agarwal2021towards, ref:rao2022towards}, especially for VLMs.
+In contrast, IG attribution uses only 5-20 approximation steps (details including running time are provided in~\cref{sec:exp} and~\cref{sec:app-setting}) and achieves strong steering performance for both LLMs and VLMs.